dhellmann/pymotw-3/source/dbm/index.rst

 dbm.ndbm
 --------

-The :mod:`dbm.ndbm` module provides an interface to the UNIX ndbm implementations of the dbm format, depending on how the module was configured during compilation.
+The :mod:`dbm.ndbm` module provides an interface to the Unix ndbm implementations of the dbm format, depending on how the module was configured during compilation.
 The module attribute ``library`` identifies the name of the library ``configure`` was able to find when